ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/openshift/README.md

 If you still require the ability to run Helm Charts on OpenShift, such as those for IBM Middleware Helm Charts, I recommend you to try out [IBM Cloud Private on OpenShift](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/supported_environments/openshift/overview.html).

-If you already adopted IBM Cloud Private on OpenShift and/or are curious about managing Kubernetes workloads across a Hybrid Cloud architecture, then you might be interested in checking out how [`IBM Multicloud Manager`](https://www.ibm.com/cloud/multicloud-manager) can help you manage and monitor Kubernetes workloads across IBM Cloud Private on OpenShift environments [here](https://www.ibm.com/cloud/garage/tutorials/manage-icp-on-openshift-with-mcm).
+If you already adopted IBM Cloud Private on OpenShift and/or are curious about managing Kubernetes workloads across a Hybrid Cloud architecture, check out [`IBM Multicloud Manager`](https://www.ibm.com/cloud/multicloud-manager).
+The tutorial [Manage an IBM Cloud Private on Red Hat OpenShift cluster by using Multicloud Manager](https://www.ibm.com/cloud/garage/tutorials/manage-icp-on-openshift-with-mcm) explains how.

 If you are set on the pure OpenShift path, I encourage you start converting the Kubernetes files we generated into [OpenShift Templates](https://docs.okd.io/latest/dev_guide/templates.html), which is the closest to a Helm Chart you will get in an OpenShift ecosystem.